ANNarchy/ANNarchy.github.io/docs/example/List.md

 ## Extensions

 -   [Image](Image.ipynb) and [Webcam](Webcam.ipynb): shows how to use the `ImagePopulation` and `VideoPopulation` classes of the `image` extension to clamp directly images and video streams into a rate-coded network.
 Also demonstrates the `convolution` extension.
+-   [Parallel simulations](MultipleNetworks.ipynb): shows how to call `parallel_run` to run several networks in parallel.
 -   [Bayesian optimization](BayesianOptimization.ipynb): a demo showing how to use `hyperopt` to search for hyperparameters of a  model.
 -   [Logging with tensorboard](BasalGanglia.ipynb): a simple basal ganglia model to show how to use the `tensorboard` extension.
 -   [BOLD monitoring](BoldMonitoring.ipynb): a showcase of the `bold` extension allowing to record BOLD signals fron a network.